Osprey: Reproduction

 Ospreys usually mate for life.
 Rarely, polyandry has been recorded.
 The breeding season varies according to latitude: spring (September–October) in southern Australia, April to July in northern Australia, and winter (June–August) in southern Queensland.
 In spring, the pair begins a five-month period of partnership to raise their young.
 The female lays two to four eggs within a month and relies on the size of the nest to conserve heat.
 The eggs are whitish with bold splotches of reddish-brown and are about 6.2 × 4.5 cm and weigh about 65 g.
 The eggs are incubated for about 35–43 days to hatching.

 The newly hatched chicks weigh only 50–60 g, but fledge in 8–10 weeks.
 A study on Kangaroo Island, South Australia, had an average time between hatching and fledging of 69 days.
 The same study found an average of 0.66 young fledged per year per occupied territory, and 0.92 young fledged per year per active nest.
 Some 22% of surviving young either remained on the island or returned at maturity to join the breeding population.
 When food is scarce, the first chicks to hatch are most likely to survive.
-The typical lifespan is 7–10 years, though rarely individuals can grow to as old as 20–25 years.
-The oldest European wild osprey on record lived to be over thirty years of age.
+The typical lifespan is 7–10 years, though individuals rarely can live 20–25 years.
+The oldest European wild osprey on record lived to be 26 years and 11 months of age.